 MONDAY - MAR 12 I talked with Jon this morning.
 Last night, there was a concert at the youth center.
 A young friend of our host has a band and enjoys playing music and singing there.
 This was a good time with the 30 +/- kids.
 Members of the team had a good time interacting with the kids and hope to spend more time with them in camps.
 Our host talked about the importance of pursing the plan for your life - to find it and follow it.

 After the concert, 2 teen girls sang a song to the hosts.
 (They are leaving for 3 months.)
 One shared how he had been a great father figure to her after she lost her dad in October.

 The team had a full night of sleep and feel rested this morning.
 They will begin camps this afternoon, working around school schedules.
 The first one is from 3:00-6:00P for ages 9-15, and from 6:00-9:00P-ish for those over 15.

 Their hope is for strength as they teach in the humid 90 degree weather and for boldness as they interact with the kids as they go forward.

 SUNDAY - MAR 11 The team flights were smooth and uneventful.
 Paul flew with frequent flyer miles and was happy to meet the team in Lima.
 They had a good rest in the Lima airport before they headed out to their destination.
-Bryan and Delana (the contacts on the ground) are all doing great.
+The contacts on the ground are all doing great.
 At the hotel, they had a delightful nap from noon to 3:00P and were getting ready to head out to their hosts' home for spaghetti.
 Then it's on to the youth center to meet some of the kids.
 Their camps will begin tomorrow later in the day, because of the school kid's schedules.

 Tomorrow is a big day!
 Camps begin at 3:00P and end around 9:00P.